nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 2. Stop the xroad services.
 3. Create a separate PostgreSQL instance for the serverconf database (see section [4.
 Database replication setup](#4-database-replication-setup) for details)
-  * Change `/etc/db.properties` to point to the separate database instance and change password to match the one defined in the master database.
+4. Change `/etc/xroad/db.properties` to point to the separate database instance and change password to match the one defined in the master database (the password is part of the data that is replicated to the slaves).
+    * `serverconf.hibernate.connection.url` : Change the url port number from `5432` to `5433` (or the port you specified)
+    * `serverconf.hibernate.connection.password`: Change to match the master db's password (in plaintext).
-4. Set up SSH between the master and the slave (the slave must be able to access `/etc/xroad` via ssh)
+5. Set up SSH between the master and the slave (the slave must be able to access `/etc/xroad` via ssh)
    * Create an SSH keypair for `xroad` user and copy the public key to authorized keys of the master node (`/home/xroad-slave/.ssh/authorized_keys`)
-5. Set up state synchronization using rsync+ssh.
+6. Set up state synchronization using rsync+ssh.
 See section [5.
 Configuring data replication with rsync over SSH](#5-configuring-data-replication-with-rsync-over-ssh)
    * Make the inital synchronization between the master and the slave.
    ```bash
    rsync -e ssh -avz --delete --exclude db.properties --exclude "/postgresql" --exclude "/conf.d/node.ini" xroad-slave@<master>:/etc/xroad/ /etc/xroad/
    ```
-   Where `<master>` is the master server.
+   Where `<master>` is the master server's DNS or IP address.
-6. Configure the node type as `slave` in `/etc/xroad/node.ini`:
+7. Configure the node type as `slave` in `/etc/xroad/node.ini`.

       ```bash
       [Node]
       type=slave
       ```
+      Change the owner and group of the file to `xroad:xroad` if it is not already.
-7. Start the X-Road services.
+8. Start the X-Road services.

 ### 3.4 Health check service configuration